imoran/Cloud-Resume-Challenge/README.md

   Create a second GitHub repository for your website cod**e.
 Create GitHub Actions such that when you** push new website code, the S3 bucket gets automatically updated

 - [ ] **16.
 Blog Post** </br>
-In the text of your resume, you should link a short blog post describing some things you learned while working on this project
+In the text of your resume, you should link a short blog post describing some things you learned while working on this project.
+[Blog](https://isis-from-sf.hashnode.dev/)